Security

 Online Shopping

 Check holiday deal ads that link to a new website.
-Verify you are truly on the correct website and do some research to see if there are any reviews before putting sensitive information online.
+Verify you are truly on the correct website (look for https://) and do some research to see if there are any reviews before putting sensitive information online.
 To be extra safe, consider not saving your payment information during checkout.

 The latest scams we're seeing